 If your shoes are wet from sweat in the evening, ensure they dry at night for the next day.
 Consider using a shoe dryer.

 You can also find relief with absorbent and deodorizing insoles for diabetes and neuropathy.

-To avoid foot odors, bacteria, and fungus infections, you should wash sweaty feet at least once, if not twice, a day.
+To avoid foot odors, bacteria, and fungus infections, you should wash sweaty feet at least once, if not twice, daily.
 Not only does it rinse the sweat away, but it helps cool down the skin and reduce sweating afterward.
 You might want to try using antifungal soap.
 Be sure to dry your feet properly, especially in between your toes.

 Related: The Best Foot Soaks for Neuropathy

 However, if you have diabetes and even more so if you have peripheral neuropathy, ask for your doctor’s advice before applying anything on your feet.
 Some products might be too aggressive and do more harm than good.

-As a diabetic, you must be very concerned about your feet’ health.
-Tiny problems such as blisters or infections can turn into a real nightmare that can go as far as a toe or foot amputation when not taken care of.
+As a person with diabetes, you must be very concerned about your feet’ health.
+Slight problems such as blisters or infections can become a nightmare that can go as far as a toe or foot amputation when not taken care of.

 People with diabetes and neuropathy are entitled to an annual diabetic foot exam.
 During that exam, ask for your doctor’s or podiatrist’s advice about your sweaty foot problem.